Pisidia

 Pisidia (/pᵻˈsɪdiə/; Πισιδία, Pisidía; Pisidya) was a region of ancient Asia Minor located north of Pamphylia, northeast of Lycia, west of Isauria and Cilicia, and south of Phrygia, corresponding roughly to the modern-day province of Antalya in Turkey.
-Among Pisidia's settlements were Antioch(ia) in Pisidia, Termessos, Cremna, Sagalassos, Etenna, Neapolis, Selge, Tyriacum, Laodiceia Katakekaumene and Philomelium.
+Among Pisidia's settlements were Antioch in Pisidia, Termessos, Cremna, Sagalassos, Etenna, Neapolis, Selge, Tyriacum, Laodiceia Katakekaumene, Adada (Pisidia) and Philomelium.

 Geography

 Although Pisidia is close to the Mediterranean Sea, the warm climate of the south cannot pass the height of the Taurus Mountains.
 The climate is too dry for timberland, but crop plants grow in areas provided with water from the mountains, whose annual average rainfall is c.
 1000 mm on the peaks and 500 mm on the slopes.
 This water feeds the plateau.
 The Pisidian cities, mostly founded on the slopes, benefited from this fertility.
 The irrigated soil is very suitable for growing fruit and for husbandry.

 History

 Early history

 The area of Pisidia has been inhabited since the Paleolithic age, with some settlements known from historical times ranging in age from the eighth to third millennium BC.